fgittins/tricubic/README.md

 Here is a simple example to get you started.
 The interpolator is an object that can be imported as
 ```
-from tricubic import tricubic
+from tricubic import Tricubic
 ```
 We will consider the following function:
 $$f(x, y, z) = - x^3 + x + y^2 - z.$$
-The `tricubic` object accepts four inputs `(X, Y, Z, F)`, which are the samples of the three independent variables $(x, y, z)$ and the one dependent variable $f$.
+The `Tricubic` object accepts four inputs `(X, Y, Z, F)`, which are the samples of the three independent variables $(x, y, z)$ and the one dependent variable $f$.
 These can be generated for our function as
 ```
 import numpy as np